Hermann-Grima House

 New Orleans, Louisiana ยท Est. 1831

-One of the best-preserved examples of American architecture in the French Quarter, built in 1831 for Samuel Hermann, a Jewish-German immigrant who prospered in the cotton industry.
-The house museum's working Creole kitchen is among the last remaining in the city.
+One of the best-preserved Federal-style homes in the French Quarter, built in 1831 for Samuel Hermann, a German-Jewish immigrant who made it big in cotton.
+The working Creole kitchen inside is one of the last surviving ones in the city.

 👻